BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 - Allergies to medications

-- Medications you are currently using
+- Any medications you currently use

 How do I prepare for my treatment?

 Bathe or shower on the day of your appointment.
+If instructed, please shave the area.
+Do not use hair removal cream as it may irritate the skin.

 What to wear